ftjuh/I2Cwrapper/README.md

 ## AccelStepperI2C

 This is an I2C wrapper for Mike McCauley's [AccelStepper library](https://www.airspayce.com/mikem/arduino/AccelStepper/index.html) with additional support for two end stops per stepper.
 It consists of the AccelStepperI2C  Arduino-based **firmware** for one or more I2C-slaves, and a corresponding Arduino **library** for the I2C-master.
 Think of it as a more accessible and more flexible replacement for dedicated I2C stepper motor controller ICs like AMIS-30622, PCA9629 or TMC223.
+The firmware has been tested on  classic Arduinos (Uno, Nano etc.) and ESP32s, it might work on other Arduino supported platforms.

 [Download AccelStepperI2C on github.](https://github.com/ftjuh/AccelStepperI2C)